badri-mel/petstore/README.md

 This project is a Spring Boot application that provides a REST API for managing a pet store.

-* The API is generated using OpenAPI Generator based on the `api.yaml` specification.
+* The API is generated using Swagger Generator based on the `api.yaml` specification.
 * The project aims to write a template to generate builder for all the generated classes automatically.

 ## Project Structure

 - **src/main/resources/api.yaml**: OpenAPI specification file.
 - **build.gradle**: Gradle build configuration.
-- **generated/**: Directory where the OpenAPI Generator outputs the generated code.
+- **generated/**: Directory where the Swagger Generator outputs the generated code.

 ## Getting Started